Belief propagation for general graphical models with loops: Applications

 \subsection{BP for loopy tensor networks in quantum error correction}

 The most extended use of tensor networks for quantum error correction is in the context of \textbf{degenerate} quantum maximum likelihood decoding.
 In there, the tensor network decoder is used to compute the probabilities of the different error cosets, that is, tensor networks are built to compute the sum of the probabilities of all errors that are equivalent up to some stabilizer~\cite{bravyi2014efficient}.
-While the application of the tools developed here to this scenario is straightforward, we can also use them in the context of \textbf{non-degenerate} quantum maximum likelihood decoding.
+While the application of the tools developed here to this scenario is straightforward, we can also use them in the context of \textbf{non-degenerate} quantum maximum likelihood decoding (e.g. minimum weight perfect matching decoding~\cite{iolius2023decoding}).

-In the spirit of~\cite{wang2024tensor}, and to profit from the approximate contraction algorithm developed for tensor networks, this can be achieved after mapping the factor graph into a tensor network.
-For simplicity, let us fix the \textbf{surface code} with i.i.d. noise in the remainder of this section.

-When performing \textbf{non-degenerate} quantum maximum likelihood decoding in this scenario, since the surface code is a CSS code, it is customary to run BP on two Tanner graphs: one corresponding to $X$ stabilizers and another one to their $Z$ counterparts~\cite{iolius2023decoding}.
+When performing \textbf{non-degenerate} quantum maximum likelihood decoding in this scenario, since the surface code is a CSS code, it is customary to run BP on two Tanner graphs, often called also \emph{un-correlated decoding}: one corresponding to $X$ stabilizers and another one to their $Z$ counterparts~\cite{iolius2023decoding}.
 As one can see in Figure~\ref{fig: surface code tn}, these Tanner graphs are tensor networks, whose constituents are indicator functions whose output is a one provided the combination of inputs matches the observed syndrome.
 However, they lack the noise model if they are directly used.
 Hence, one should use an \textbf{extended} tensor network, which includes, for each variable $i \in \mv$, a diagonal tensor $T_i$ whose entry $T_i(x,x)$ corresponds to the a priori probability of qubit $i$ undergoing Pauli error $x$.
 One can then use any of the BP tensor network methods developed here in order to infer the marginal distribution over each variable and decide what error correction operation to apply.